hindu-comm/mail_stream_advaita-l/2017/11/Incomplete_works_-_W/102__Praveen_R._Bhat.md

 > OR works that are wrongly attributed OR any other thoughts?
 >

-​​I don't think tradition considers an incomplete work as a sign of inauspiciousness when a prayer is made.
+I don't think tradition considers an incomplete work as a sign of inauspiciousness when a prayer is made.
 More than wrong attribution, it may be possible that some part is lost (eg, Charyakhanda of Haritayanasamhita of Tripurarahasya fame).